Diet Bites

 In short, if you opt for a cup of 45-calorie strawberries and the chocolate chip cookie that you're eyeing contains 130 calories, you'll save almost 2/3's worth of calorie damage and a peck of fat grams.

-Health Note: Sugar enters the system with a blast and doesn't take long for the body to process.
-What may follow is a feeling of slight tiredness and mental fog as blood sugar levels crash.
-Because protein takes longer to be broken down by the body, it's a good idea to consume a protein-based food along with a processed-sugar food (or shortly afterwards), such as a stick of jerky which is naturally low in calories.
-This assists the body in keeping blood sugar levels more stable.
+Because protein takes longer to be broken down by the body, it's a good idea to consume a protein-based food along with a processed-sugar food - or shortly afterwards - such as a stick of jerky which is naturally low in calories.

 Why is Sugar Addictive?